nirantak/hue-api/docs/cli.md

 **Commands**:

-* `bridge`: Interact with the Bridge API
+* `bridge`: Interact with the Hue Bridge API
-* `light`: Interact with the Lights API
+* `light`: Interact with the Hue Lights API
 * `version`: Show version of hue-api installed

 ## `hue bridge`

-Interact with the Bridge API
+Interact with the Hue Bridge API

 **Usage**: